Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 The diagnosis of Chiari malformation type 1 is made through a combination of patient history, neurological examination, and Magnetic Resonance Imaging (MRI).
 Special flow MRI scans called CINE studies are sometimes necessary to make the diagnosis.
 Additional imaging techniques that may be used involve the use of 3-D CT imaging of the brain and skull.
 Early diagnosis of Chiari malformation type 1 can lead to treatment before the formation of syrinx.

-Treatment of Chiari malformation Type 1 varies based on a number of factors, including the severity of symptoms and whether or not syrinx exists.
-When the patient has no symptoms or neurological findings, physicians will often manage the condition by observation only.
+There is no cure for the malformation, however treatment can help relieve the symptoms.
+The treatment of Chiari Type 1 will be based on a number of factors including the severity of symptoms and whether or not syrinx exists.
+When the patient has no symptoms or neurological findings, doctors will often manage the condition by observation only.
 When the patient has symptoms that are mild but manageable, a physician may prescribe medications to help reduce the pain.

 Surgery may become necessary if a patient notices symptoms that are progressive, observes a decline in neurological function, and/or experiences an enlarging syrinx.
-The surgery typically begins by making an incision in the middle of the back of the skull, which extends midway down the back of the neck.
+When surgery is required, the surgery typically begins by making an incision in the middle of the back of the skull, which extends midway down the back of the neck.
 Muscles are gently separated from the base of the skull as well as from the back of the first cervical vertebra.

 Patients with Chiari malformation type 1 are often asymptomatic, and only learn that they have the condition after it is incidentally found during an evaluation for other non-related conditions.

-Once a Chiari malformation is diagnosed, it is important to get an evaluation by a neurosurgeon.
+Once a Chiari malformation is diagnosed, it is important to get an evaluation by a neurosurgeon with experience in the treatment of Chiari.
 Early diagnosis and treatment of this condition is critical.
 Surgical treatment for symptomatic Chiari malformation type 1 is usually very successful when treated promptly.
 Many patients experience significant improvements in their symptoms after surgery and are able to return to daily life without activity restrictions.

-Princeton Brain & Spine Care doctors offer state-of-the-art diagnosis and treatment of this serious condition.
+Our doctors at Princeton Brain & Spine offer state-of-the-art diagnosis and treatment of this serious condition.